Therapeutic photography

 First, about the process.

 I really liked how quickly and effortlessly you slowed me down and guided me into my own sensations.
+The anxiety disappeared instantly — I felt very comfortable.
+You directed me gently but clearly, and I never felt lost, even in such an unusual situation.

 You asked good questions — the kind that stay with you afterwards.

+About the photos: I was waiting for them with both curiosity and anxiety.
+My initial reaction was actually better than I expected from myself.
 And of course, the anxiety wasn’t about the quality of your work — it was about how frightening it still is to meet my body this closely.

 Then something interesting began to happen.